abpio/abp-commercial-docs/en/abp-framework-vs-abp-commercial.md

 # ABP Framework vs ABP Commercial

-**ABP.IO Platform** consists of the open source ABP Framework and the ABP Commercial.
+**ABP.IO Platform** consists of the open-source ABP Framework and the ABP Commercial.

 ## Introduction